The United States of Disunion?

 They include: former President Donald Trump, former Secretary of State Mike Pompeo, Representative Marjorie Taylor Greene (R-GA) and Representative Paul Gosar (R-AZ).

-• Marjorie Taylor Greene participated in person, and Paul Gosar participated by video, in the American First Political Action Conference convened by white supremacist Nick Fuentes, who has expressed strong anti-Semitic views.
+- Marjorie Taylor Greene participated in person, and Paul Gosar participated by video, in the American First Political Action Conference convened by white supremacist Nick Fuentes, who has expressed strong anti-Semitic views.
 Fuentes has also praised Putin and Adolf Hitler in the past.
-In their article on this conference, Jonathan Weisman and Annie Karni state, “The crowd at the conference — which was running at the fringes of the larger Conservative Political Action Conference, or CPAC — could be heard on videos chanting, ‘Putin.
+In their New York Times article on this conference, Jonathan Weisman and Annie Karni state, “The crowd at the conference — which was running at the fringes of the larger Conservative Political Action Conference, or CPAC — could be heard on videos chanting, ‘Putin.
 Putin.’”

 Here’s what did happen when Trump was President.
 As his first impeachment trial highlighted, the former president, “… withheld nearly $400 million in defense aid Congress approved for Ukraine in an effort to coerce (Ukrainian President Volodymyr) Zelensky to investigate the business dealings of Biden’s son Hunter.”
-And as Kara Voght of reminds us, in a July 2019 “perfect” phone call, Trump told Zelensky, “I would like you to do us a favor though.”
+And as Kara Voght of Rolling Stone reminds us, in a July 2019 “perfect” phone call, Trump told Zelensky, “I would like you to do us a favor though.”
 The favor was to “look into” the Bidens’ dealings with Ukraine.

 Another thing that happened when Trump was President was the 2017 Unite the Right rally of white supremacists and neo-Nazis in Charlottesville, VA, which resulted in much violence and the killing of an activist counter-protester.
 In his initial comments on that incident, Trump infamously proclaimed, “You also had some very fine people on both sides.”